gerardcondon/Irish-Rail-Tracker/roadmap.md

 ## JavaScript
 * Refactor Controllers to extract common behaviour
 * Investigate parse function to make DRY
-* Move parse functions down to the model

 * Add proper about page